 - Wall-mounted faucets and fixtures are also popular.
 These again free up floor space and make sure that you have the hardware that you need.
 Plus, they can be mixed and matched with all kinds of sinks and vanities to make the space look better than ever before.

 These tips will help you make the most of your springtime bathroom renovation, no matter what you have in mind.
-Remember, it’s about creating a space that you can love for years to come, so that should be your primary focus.
-If spring cleaning just didn’t hit the mark this year, a bathroom remodel could be the simple designing you need.
+Remember, it’s about creating a space you can love for years to come, so that should be your primary focus.
+If spring cleaning didn’t hit the mark this year, a bathroom remodel could be the simple design you need.

 Spring Into Action and Update Your Bathroom Now

 Now that you’ve taken a minute to see the trends and reasons to update your bathroom this spring, start making a list and consider what you’ve got to do to get it done.
-Look at all the ways that you can upgrade the space, from the lighting to the vanity to the bathtub, and everything in between.
-Even some new flooring or a fresh, light coat of paint inspired by springtime colors could do wonders.
+Look at all the ways to upgrade the space, from the lighting to the vanity, the bathtub, and everything in between.
+New flooring or a fresh, light coat of paint inspired by springtime colors could do wonders.
 The world is coming back to life and now is the perfect time to breathe new life into your bathroom with a master remodel.